Sunday, September 20, 2015

 • A spectacular homage to the elites

-• A French Revolution that is almost peaceful
+• The French Revolution is almost peaceful

 • Insurrections as shown before the renovation

-• 1830: Elegant fighters replace the humble
+• 1830: Capitalism wins and elegant fighters replace plebeians

 • June 1848: A table at the back of the room